CompMarkGS: Robust Watermarking for Compressed 3D Gaussian Splatting: Introduction

+Existing 3DGS watermarking methods~\citep{chen2024guardsplat,guo2024splats,huang2025gaussianmarker,jang20243dgsw3dgaussiansplatting,tan2024water} embed watermarks by directly modifying Gaussian attributes, which makes the watermark vulnerable to loss when those attributes are altered during compression.
+In particular, quantization‐based compression shifts the distribution of model parameters during the compression process, severely degrading watermark performance.
+As a result, existing methods fail to provide adequate copyright protection for compressed 3DGS models.

+To handle this problem, we propose CompMarkGS, an anchor-based 3DGS watermarking method.
+Our method leverages the anchor-based 3DGS architecture, which dynamically predicts Gaussian attributes from anchor points via multiple implicit multi-layer perceptrons (MLPs).
+This implicit representation makes it extremely difficult for a malicious user to detect the presence of a watermark by directly analyzing the point cloud or Gaussian attributes.
+We seamlessly integrate the watermark by embedding a learnable watermark feature into the anchor feature, which is one of the anchor attributes, without altering the original model architecture.
+Unlike prior work focusing on image-domain distortions, we tackle the novel challenge of watermark robustness against model quantization.
+We propose a quantization distortion layer (QDL) that injects quantization noise into anchor attributes during training, teaching the watermark to be resilient.
+As a result, our model achieves both high rendering quality and robust watermark integrity after compression.

+To further improve rendering quality, we introduce a frequency-aware anchor growing strategy.
+Specifically, we identify high-frequency regions in the rendered image, map them to Gaussian coordinates, and selectively apply anchor growing in those regions.
+In addition to this structural enhancement, we design an HSV loss to address color artifacts that occur when embedding the watermark.
+This loss function operates by constructing a binary mask over regions with noticeable color artifacts, identified by analyzing the hue (H), saturation (S), and value (V) components.
+This mask guides the loss computation by focusing on these specific regions, improving the rendering quality.

-We conducted extensive experiments demonstrating that our proposed method preserves watermark integrity and image quality more effectively before and after compression compared to existing methods.
-Furthermore, our approach exhibits robust performance against both image and model distortions, outperforming existing state-of-the-art techniques across various message bit lengths.\\ Our main contributions are as follows:
+Our extensive experiments on the Blender~\citep{mildenhall2021nerf}, LLFF~\citep{mildenhall2019local}, and Mip-NeRF 360~\citep{barron2022mip} datasets show that CompMarkGS preserves watermark integrity and rendering quality more effectively both before and after compression.
+Each component of our method—anchor-based 3DGS watermarking, the quantization distortion layer, and the frequency-aware anchor growing strategy—independently enhances watermark fidelity while preserving rendering quality, even under compression and various watermarking attacks.
+Furthermore, our method outperforms state-of-the-art approaches across various watermark message lengths.
+Our main contributions are as follows:

-\begin{itemize} \item We propose a watermarking method with compression capability for 3DGS, leveraging an anchor-based compression approach, which is the first method to embed watermarks in anchor-based 3DGS, ensuring compression performance.
-We achieve state-of-the-art performance.

-\item We develop a quantization distortion layer to preserve the watermark after quantization-based compression, ensuring high rendering quality and robustness against various watermark attacks.